How to Create Strong Passwords That Can’t Be Hacked in 2024

 Biometric Authentication

 Biometric scanners identify users based on physical characteristics, like a face scan, fingerprint, or even a voice print.
 Biometric scanning is one of the most powerful 2FA methods (and it’s super convenient).
-Popular password managers like Dashlane, 1Password, and Keeper are compatible with biometric scanners on Windows, macOS, Android, and iOS devices.
+Popular password managers like 1Password, Dashlane, and Keeper are compatible with biometric scanners on Windows, macOS, Android, and iOS devices.

 Hardware Security Keys